Manosir/ammonia-ml-catalyst-discovery/README.md

 from ammonia_ai.schema import FEATURE_COLUMNS, TARGET_COLUMN
 ```

-The identifier normalization utilities in the schema support the transition between the canonical `system_id` spelling and legacy `sid` inputs.
+The schema utilities support the transition between canonical `system_id` and legacy `sid` inputs.
 The canonical spelling for new files is `system_id`.

 ## Model diagnostics and prediction